Shrinks99/recipes/content/dessert/fresh-apple-cake.md

 ### Comments

+The recipe was typed with carbon paper.
+The icing was an addition by Bunny's daughter Barbara, written onto the card in ball point pen.

+Butter can be substituted for margarine 1 to 1 ratio.

-Bunny Lawrence's comments on the recipe card:
+Grandma Lawrence's comments on the recipe card:
 - very, very good Mother Lawrence
 - chopped pecans (I only had walnuts)
 - apples (delicious) I just used apples I had, no particular kind.
 - dice apples (I hope you have a chopper and a wooden chopping bowl)
 - Here is icing.
 I never did get it iced.

-The recipe was typed with carbon paper.
-The icing was an addition by Bunny's daughter Barbara, written onto the card in ball point pen.

-Butter can be substituted for margarine 1 to 1 ratio.